-ASID USER-CODE KERNEL-CODE HARDWARE APP device[DEV].intr entry point: happens to be NUM = network controller: re wakeup(PORTNUM) anyone sleeping on PORTNUM? yes NET was waiting for this awaken() sleeping kernel thread eady for data on PORTNUM APP copy CPU state to u.state put EPC+1 into u.nextPC put NET into ASID register NET copy u.state into CPU + reset timer put u.kernPC into register jump to register + turn on privileges jumps to 1st instruction after sleep() in function devices[DEV].entrypoint[SYS SCALL_WRITE]: NET copies bytes from buffer to network controll if it all fits, we can stop if the network controller can take only a por [if there had not been room in the driver to copy bytes in, we also would have to sleep, but at a differ rent place.] .,, assume we are done.
-NET call scheduler() NET function scheduler: check RunQ for another process: is there a copy CPU state to u.state (registers, etc.) put EPC+1 into u.nextPC put APP into ASID register nother? yes - APP APP copy u.state into CPU + reset timer put u.nextPC into register jump to register + turn off privileges APP APP begins executing from where it last left This time, it performs another load/store tha APP TLBMISS interrupt save EPC/EPC+1 turn on privs. vector to TLBMISS APP TLBMISS entry point: build address for PTE load PTE do we a the PTE says that it is currently not a valid tran ctually CHECK the PTE or do we blindly put it IPS solution: put it blindly into TLB] APP insert into TLB jump to EPC + turn off privileges APP Retries load/store instruction (we jumped to EPC, not EPC+1) it fails again, but this time, with a different interrupt type: this time, the mapping is in the TLB, so we don't miss, but the mapping is INVALID, so we get a PAGE FAULT.
+ASID USER-CODE KERNEL-CODE HARDWARE APP device[DEV].intr entry point: happens to be NUM = network controller: re wakeup(PORTNUM) anyone sleeping on PORTNUM? yes NET was waiting for this awaken() sleeping kernel thread eady for data on PORTNUM APP copy CPU state to u.state put EPC+1 into u.nextPC put NET into ASID register NET copy u.state into CPU + reset timer put u.kernPC into register jump to register + turn on privileges jumps to 1st instruction after sleep() in function devices[DEV].entrypoint[SYS CALL_WRITE]: NET copies bytes from buffer to network controll if it all fits, we can stop if the network controller can take only a por [if there had not been room in the driver to copy bytes in, we also would have to sleep, but at a diffe erent place.] assume we are done.
+NET call scheduler() NET function scheduler : check RunQ for another process: is there a copy CPU state to u.state (registers, etc.) put EPC+1 into u.nextPC put APP into ASID register nother? yes - APP APP copy u.state into CPU + reset timer put u.nextPC into register jump to register + turn off privileges APP APP begins executing from where it last left This time, it performs another load/store that APP TLBMISS interrupt save EPC/EPC+1 turn on privs. vector to TLBMISS APP TLBMISS entry point: build address for PTE load PTE do we a the PTE says that it is currently not a valid trar ctually CHECK the PTE or do we blindly put it IPS solution: put it blindly into TLB] nslation that the data is not in memory but on into the TLB? checking will increase overhea disk. here is a design choice d of the common case by 20- APP insert into TLB jump to EPC + turn off privileges APP Retries load/store instruction (we jumped to it fails again, but this time, with a different ir this time, the mapping is in the TLB, so we e get a PAGE FAULT.
 APP PAGEFAULT interrupt save EPC/EPC+1 turn on privs. vector to PAGEFAULT APP PAGEFAULT entry point: look at PTE what are its flags? says that page is on disk, not in memory THIS IS WHERE LIFE GETS WEIRD.

-ASID USER-CODE KERNEL-CODE HARDWARE

-[now, we (potentially) have to involve the filesystem. up to now, there have been strict boundaries between devices, allowing us to have strict boundaries between the drivers - no overlap of duties, no contention for resources within the kernel.

-however, NOW, we mix the virtual memory system with the filesystem/disk-I/O ... this is an issue that is implemented differently in virtually EVERY operating system - the interplay between VM and FILESYSTEM. this is one reason why so many people are suggesting we merge the two (as in Multics, the original OS). this is one of the things the SASOS guys talk about.

-For now, let's just say we INITIATE DISK XFER into the application's address space - just like the read() call that happened earlier in CAT.]
+ASID USER-CODE KERNEL-CODE HARDWARE e the filesystem. up to now, there have been strict be e drivers - no overlap of duties, no contention for re virtually EVERY operating system - emory system with the filesystem/disk-I/O this is a - the interplay between VM and FILESYSTEM. this i Multics, the original OS). this is one of the things the is one reason why so many people are For now earlier ir DISK XFER into the application's address space - j ust like the read() call that happened

-we put APP to sleep(), take it off runQ

-APP when the data comes back, we copy it out

-APP's address space and put APP back on RunQ
+APP we put APP to sleep(), take it off runQ when the data comes back, we copy it out APP's address space and put APP back on RunQ ----- --- --